fmalina/revisions-blocl/activism/littlehistoryofeconomics.md

 never make it to the age of five because of a lack of food and medicine.

-A central question of economics, then, is how societies overcome the worst effects of scarcity – and why some don’t do it nearly as rapidly.
+A central question of economics, then, is how societies overcome the worst effects of scarcity – and why some don't do it nearly as rapidly.

 Meeting history’s economic thinkers in this book is a great starting point;
 their ideas show how wonderfully varied economists’ attempts have been.